-- September 2021: Thrive is delighted that award-winning Malawian media and communications specialist Chipiliro Kansilanga is joining Thrive as a Director.
-Chipiliro will bring a wealth of experience, thoughts and practical expertise to Thrive, not only in our own external communications but in our work on media, language and how people in different countries perceive and speak about each other.
+- In October 2021, award-winning Malawian media and communications specialist Chipiliro Kansilanga joined Thrive as a Director.
+Chipiliro brings a wealth of experience, thoughts and practical expertise to Thrive, for our external communications and in our work on media, language and how people in different countries perceive and speak about each other.

-- On 7th October, 2 Directors of Thrive, Mwayi Chirwa and Chipiliro Kansilanga, will speak at a session of the digital launch of the Facing The Crisis exhibition of photography and video.
+- In October 2021, Mwayi Chirwa, one of Thrive’s 5 directors, spoke at a session of the digital launch of the Facing The Crisis exhibition of photography and video.
 The exhibition is of entries to the annual photography exhibition of Scotland’s International Development Alliance.
 Thrive’s video won the Mitigation (video) category.

 THRIVE IN A NUTSHELL: